Chymyst/chymyst-core/docs/roadmap.md

  3 * 5 - implement automatic thread fusion for static molecules?

- 5 * 5 - is it possible to implement distributed execution by sharing the join pool with another machine (but running the reaction sites only on the master node)?
+ 5 * 5 - is it possible to implement distributed execution by sharing the site pool with another machine (but running the reaction sites only on the master node)?
 Use Paxos, Raft, or other consensus algorithm to ensure consistency?

  3 * 4 - LAZY values on molecules?
 By default?
 What about pattern-matching then?
 Probably need to refactor SyncMol and AsyncMol into non-case classes and change some other logic. — Will not do now.
 Not sure that lazy values on molecules are important as a primitive.
 We can always simulate them using closures.